AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

 | Timesheets I Approve |Displays timesheets that have been submitted for your approval, by default.
 To display active or all timesheets where you are the approver, select Active or App from the Filter drop-down menu. |
 | All Timesheets |Displays all timesheets that you have access to view, based on the filters selected in the left Filter area. |

-To learn how to use the left panel in the Timesheets area, see [Use the new left navigation panel](#examples).
+To learn how to use the left panel in the Timesheets area, see [Use the new left navigation panel](#use-the-new-left-navigation-panel).

-## Use the new left navigation panel
+## Use the new left navigation panel {#use-the-new-left-navigation-panel}

 Finding and editing information in the left panel is similar for these objects.
 The options available in the left panel are different depending on what object you access.

-To learn what sections are available for specific areas, see [Default sections in the left navigation panel](#default).
+To learn what sections are available for specific areas, see [Default sections in the left navigation panel](#default-sections-in-the-left-navigation-panel).

 1. Click the **Main menu** icon ![](assets/main-menu-icon-16x12.png), then click the name of an object to access it.